-On February 28, 2022, the Company acquired 100% ownership of Alchemee LLC ("Alchemee"), pursuant to a Share and Asset Purchase Agreement, dated February 28, 2022.
-The aggregate purchase price for the acquisition totaled \$100 million, which is inclusive of a working capital adjustment of \$1 million.
-Upon closing, the Company paid an all-cash purchase price of approximately \$99 million funded from available liquidity.
+On February 28, 2022, the Company acquired 100% ownership of The Proactiv Company Holdings, Inc., Proactive YK and Alchemee Skincare Corporation (f/k/a The Proactiv Company Corporation), including their respective subsidiaries, and certain other assets ("Alchemee"), pursuant to a Share and Asset Purchase Agreement.
+Taro paid an all-cash purchase price for Alchemee of approximately \$95 million, which also included acquired cash and excess working capital at close.
 As a result of the purchase, the Company acquired Proactiv®, an over-the-counter dermatology brand.
-The acquisition of Alchemee was intended to build on the Company's existing consumer health business and is expected to strengthen the leadership position in dermatology by providing consumer health coverage through the Proactiv® product line.
+The acquisition of Alchemee is intended to build on the Company's existing consumer health business and is expected to strengthen the leadership position in dermatology by providing consumer health coverage through the Proactiv® product line.